 Another crackpot theory of mine is that tactical vision is strongly connected to the ability to play blindfold.
 Since chess is 99% tactics, this pretty much determines your whole career as a chessplayer.
 If you are able to play blindfold, you can do infinite calculations since every move leads to just another position that you can visualize perfectly.
 From then on, it’s just a question how fast you are.
 Stamina and age also factor in, but more like an overall handicap.

-I myself cannot play blindfold or at least I have not learned how to do it.
+I myself cannot play blindfold or at least I have not learned how to do so.
 I know where the pieces are, like they were all stored in some sort of file cabinet, but I cannot see whole board.
 I can visualize small chunks like 4×4 squares, but overall I get in trouble with the distance between files or ranks.
-For me it helps tremendously when I look at an empty board while trying to play blindfold.
-For some reason it seems to work when I am asleep.
-It actually happened a lot that I woke up in the morning with the solution to a chess problem.
+For me it helps tremendously when I look at an empty board while trying to play “blindfold”.
+For some weird reason it seems to work when I am asleep though.
+It happened a lot that I woke up in the morning with the solution to a chess problem.
 Once awake I lose the ability similar to forgetting a dream.

 Here is what I calculated: